 What do you mean no bedtimes?

 No ARBITRARY bedtimes.
+No sending kids off to bed because it's 8 PM.
 Help a child wind down.
 Help a child build pleasant assciations with sleep.
 Help them begin to recognize what tiredness feels like and associate it with going to sleep.
+I haven't expanded this page as much as it needs, but Sandra Dodd has kept up a collection on Sleep.

 When Dylan was little I didn't have a bedtime.
 Instead I watched for signs of sleepiness.
 When he would stand and look at something and rub his little head or twirl his hair round his finger, I knew he was getting tired.